AmirAgassi/Moonshine/README.md

 RX 480 8GB |	1150 |	2150 |	900 |	31 MH/s
 RX 470 8GB |	1150 |	2000 |	900 |	30 MH/s

-*Enabling Fast timings in AMD Radeon Software for 6000 series is reccomended.
+*Enabling Fast timings in AMD Radeon Software for 6000 series is recommended.

 *RX 5000 series values might be x2 in some overclocking tools.